vmtk/scala-lang/tutorials/NetgenWay.md

 This step greatly depends on the solver you use.
 I've got a vmtk script that generates an input file to the solver I use (`newtetr`), which is not available under an open source licence.
 Contact if you're interested in this solver.

 As reported above, Netgen will export the mesh for a number of solver packages out there.
-Otherwise, contact me for information on how to write an input file generator for a particular solver to include in vmtk.
+Otherwise, contact us for information on how to write an input file generator for a particular solver to include in vmtk.
 Writing mesh I/O stuff is one of the most boring activities I know, so any help would be greatly appreciated...